-According to Harvard Business Review, a customer journey map is simply a diagram that illustrates the steps (touch-points) your customer(s) go through in engaging with your company.
+According to Harvard Business Review, a customer journey map is simply a diagram that illustrates the steps (touch-points) customers go through when engaging with your company.

 7. Exceeding Customer Expectations

-“The key is to set realistic customer expectations & then not to just meet them but to exceed them- preferably in unexpected and helpful ways” – Richard branson.
+“The key is to set realistic customer expectations & then not to just meet them but to exceed them- preferably in unexpected and helpful ways” – Richard Branson.

 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job, every day to make every important aspect of the customer service a little bit better” – Jeff Bezos

-How to resolve?
+How to do it: